UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 #### Health and inequality

 Inequality taken directly from Cristin, with minor adaptations.
-Health terms copied from the phrase above.
+Health terms copied from the global health query.

 `LGBTQ` will also find LGBTQ+. `Racial` will find racial disparities etc.